LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/Good to Know for Exam - Causal Data Science.md

 - Conditioning on descendants of colliders also open up the path

-- Check up on independent and dependent symbols and the types

 - Always put in a U when there is an unobserved confounder etc.
 	- Might help to write the interactions